The first ever Veyron Grand Sport has been restored

-Bugatti has started a new programme dedicated to restoring its cars, and this Grand Sport is the very first.
+Bugatti has started a new programme dedicated to restoring its cars, and this Grand Sport is first on the list.

 Three years later, Bugatti revealed the Grand Sport at Pebble Beach.
 This was a targa top version of the Veyron that was limited to a measly 229mph with the roof off, but could still hit 253mph with it on.